linux-china/dx/README.md

 Then run `dx demo.ts` or `chmod u+x demo.ts ; ./demo.ts`'

-# Task runner support: Taskfile.js
+# Task runner support: Taskfile.ts or Taskfile.js

 `Taskfile.js` is file to manage tasks, and you can use dx to run the task.